 ECTS Credits

 4

 Pours per week

 Summer term

-Hours per week
+Term

 Summer term

 de

 The assessment consists of an oral exam (30 min) according to §4 (2), 2 of the examination regulation.
 The grade of the exam is included in the overall grade of the module with a weighting factor of 3.